kimdo7/isQED/README.md

 13. When you want to pull the latest master into your working branch
 * [ ] `git branch`  ** make sure you NOT ON MASTER, but on your working branch **
 * [ ] `git merge origin master`  ** this will merge the latest master branch upstream to your branch.
-Assuming there is no conflicts, your branch should be up to date.
+Assuming there are no conflicts, your branch should be up to date.